MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"GPOSetUpdateRing"="dword:0000000X"

 Set the value 4 for Insider, 5 for Production, or 0 for Enterprise.
-Note that when you configure this setting to 5 for Production, or 0 for Enterprise, the "Get OneDrive Insider preview updates before release" checkbox will not appear on the client Settings > About tab.
+Note that when you configure this setting to 5 for Production, or 0 for Enterprise, the "Get OneDrive Insider preview updates before release" checkbox will not appear on the Settings > About tab in the sync app.

 For more info on the builds currently available in each ring, see the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
 For more info about the update rings and how the sync app checks for updates, see [The OneDrive sync app update process](sync-client-update-process.md).